pika/pika/README.md

 Support for Twisted and `select()` (as distinct from `asyncore`) is on the horizon.

+## Roadmap

+ * Support continuation-passing-style, for asynchronous programming (and, eventually, Twisted support)

+ * Fix up the slightly odd `ChannelHandler.inbound` queue: it plainly wants to be something else (after all, when do we get a command we don't understand? and why aren't we complaining with the appropriate AMQP exception when we do?)

+ * Track `Channel.Flow` state for each channel.
+Emit events when it changes.

+ * Complain when publishing to a flow-limited channel, either by a thrown exception or a block-until-flow-control-goes-away option.

 ## Synchronous programming style, no concurrency

 This style of programming is especially appropriate for small scripts,